h0uter/old-portfolio/_pages/about.md

 I live by the words: "time waits for noone"

 I am currently a MSc. student Signals and systems working on my Thesis at Bang&Olufsun in Denmark.
-I am being supervised
+I am being supervised by Jorge Martinez and Martin ...

 My current research focus is room geometry detection using a combination of Acoustics and LiDAR.